harness/developer-hub/kb/platform/harness-platform-faqs.md

 To resolve CORS issues:

-- **Same Origin:** If your UI and API share the same origin (e.g., UI and API both on app.harness.io), there won't be CORS calls.
+- **Same Origin:** If your UI and API share the same origin (for example, UI and API both on `app.harness.io`), there won't be CORS calls.
-- **Different Origin:** If your app is on a different origin (e.g., example.com/harness) and makes non-GET requests to app.harness.io/api/, the browser initiates a pre-flight request.
+- **Different Origin:** If your app is on a different origin (for example, `example.com/harness`) and makes non-GET requests to `app.harness.io/api/`, the browser initiates a pre-flight request.
 - **Server Configuration:** Ensure your API server includes the necessary CORS headers, such as access-control-allow-origin and access-control-allow-headers, to explicitly allow the requesting origin and any custom headers like x-api-key.

 By configuring your server to allow the necessary origins and headers, you can address CORS issues when making API calls from your React app.
 This ensures a smooth interaction with the Harness API while securing your application.